-The Green Blue share some of their top tips for being a sustainable Santa…
+Some top tips from The Green Blue for being a sustainable Santa…

 When purchasing gifts, it is a good idea to keep an eye out for third party certification to determine if a product is environmentally friendly.
 Some symbols to look out for include: Fairtrade, Soil Association (organic), Rainforest Alliance, Cruelty Free, Vegan Society, Forest Stewardship Council (FSC), Palm Oil Free.